Battle of Arcadiopolis (970): Background

-In 965 or 966, a Bulgarian embassy visited the Byzantine emperor Nikephoros II Phokas (r.
+In 965 or 966, a Bulgarian emissary visited the Byzantine emperor Nikephoros II Phokas (r.
 963–969) at Constantinople to receive the annual tribute that had been agreed by the two powers as the price of peace in 927.
 Phokas, flush and self-confident from a series of victories against the Arabs in the East that had led to the recovery of Crete, Cyprus, and Cilicia, refused to comply, and even had the envoys beaten up.
 He followed this up with a show of military strength, by sending a small force to raze a number of Bulgarian border posts in Thrace.

 Sviatoslav invading Bulgaria.
 Miniature from the Manasses Chronicle.

 It was a clear declaration of war, but Nikephoros' forces were largely preoccupied in the East.
 Thus the emperor turned to the traditional Byzantine expedient of turning one of the peoples living further north, in modern-day Ukraine, against Bulgaria.
 He sent an ambassador, the patrikios Kalokyros, to Sviatoslav, ruler of the Rus' with whom the Byzantines had maintained close relations.
 Sviatoslav enthusiastically responded, and invaded Bulgaria in 967 or 968 in a devastating raid, before returning home to defend his capital against a Pecheneg attack.
 This forced the Bulgarian tsar, Peter I, to the negotiating table, agreeing to terms favourable to Byzantium.
 However, this brief sojourn also awakened in Sviatoslav the desire to conquer Bulgaria and establish his own realm there.
 He returned in force in July or August 969 and conquered the country within a few months.